Contact

 Possible uses

-The land value is also affected by whether a property is already developed or not and whether it can be converted for a different use, such as a commercial property instead of a residential property.
+The base value is also affected by whether a plot of land has already been developed or not and whether it can be rezoned for another use, such as commercial rather than residential property.

 For potential property sellers and prospective buyers, the factors mentioned and their significance for the market value are usually difficult to assess.
-It is therefore advisable to consult an experienced and competent real estate agent with in-depth market knowledge who can realistically determine the actual value of a property.
+It is therefore advisable to consult an experienced and competent real estate agent in Munich who is familiar with the standard land value and can determine the actual value of a property in a well-founded and realistic manner.

 Use and application of standard land values in Munich

-The standard land value in a particular area is not just a theoretical figure, but has many practical applications.
+The standard land value in a specific area of Munich is therefore not just a theoretical figure, but has many practical applications.
 Here are a few examples:

 1. valuation for a property sale

-If you are planning to sell a property, the standard land value is an important basis.
-It provides you with initial information on how much your property is worth and how you can set an appropriate sales price.
+If you are selling a property located in Munich, the standard land value is an important basis.
+It provides you with initial information about how much your property could be worth and where you can set a reasonable selling price.

 2. orientation for a property purchase